dougshidong/PHiLiP/README.md

 ROOT$ make -j     // Compile the code.
 ROOT$ make -j doc // Generate the Doxygen documentation.
 ```

+Based on past experiences, you might want to limit the number of processor to 2 or 3 (make -j 3) if you have 8GB of RAM.

 The html documentation can be accessed by pointing a browser at `ROOT/doc/html/index.html`.